petiaccja/asyncpp/README.md

 }
 ```

-The need for specifying allocators come from the fact that coroutines have to do dynamic allocation on creation, as their body's state cannot be placed on the stack, it must be placed on the heap to survive suspension and possible moves to another thread.
+The need for specifying allocators comes from the fact that coroutines have to do dynamic allocation on creation, as their body's state cannot be placed on the stack, it must be placed on the heap to survive suspension and possible moves to another thread.
 Allocators help you control how exactly the coroutine's state will be allocated.
-(Note: compilers may do a Heap Allocation eLimination Optimization (HALO) to avoid allocations altogether, but `asyncpp`'s coroutines use a design for parallelism that is difficult to optimize for the compilers.)
+(Note: compilers may do a Heap Allocation eLimination Optimization (HALO) to avoid allocations altogether, but `asyncpp`'s coroutines use a design for parallelism that is difficult to optimize by the compilers.)

 ### <a name="feature_integration"></a> Integration with other coroutine libraries